• Skip to primary navigation

 If you want to work as a meter reader in the energy industry, you’ll need to know how to pass the MRAB test.
 The test is only 20 minutes long and has two assessments.

-Using tables – You only have six minutes to answer 85 questions, so the speed is critical.
+Using tables – You only have six minutes to answer 85 questions, so speed is critical.
 Your scores will depend on your ability to recall numbers from a table quickly and accurately.

 Coding – Once again, this is a timed test.
 You’ll have five minutes to answer four questions about 18 data sets.